KCNS: West Coast United

-The FCC's 1980 decision to deny a distress sale of KVOF-TV spurred three applications for new stations on channel 38, from West Coast United Broadcasting Company, Together Media Ministries (owned by the First Assembly of God of Fremont), and Carmel-based LDA Communications, which all sought channel 38; this proceeding in turn depended on the renewal for the radio station.
+The FCC's 1980 decision to deny a distress sale of KVOF-TV spurred three applications for new stations on channel 38, from West Coast United Broadcasting Company, Together Media Ministries (owned by the First Assembly of God of Fremont), and Carmel-based LDA Communications; this proceeding in turn depended on the renewal for the radio station.
 Administrative law judge Edward Kuhlmann dismissed KVOF-TV's renewal application in 1983 for failure to answer questions and produce documents that were necessary for the hearing.
 The initial decision that December gave the nod to West Coast United Broadcasting Company, whose Tacoma, Washington–based staff presented a superior proposal on integration of staff and management.
 Faith Center appealed the dismissal of its license application, but the FCC denied this in 1984 and gave the church 90 days to continue running KVOF-TV in order to wind up its affairs.
 Faith Center then attempted to have the Supreme Court of the United States hear a challenge to its losses; it refused.

 KVOF-TV was given until January 2, 1986, to close.
 Scott warned viewers of his San Francisco successor, "Here comes the Tower of Babel religious brigade ... the voices like Oral Roberts, Jimmy Swaggart and Jerry Falwell preaching homosexuals into hell and beating the drum with the same claptrap you hear Sunday on every religious station in the country".
 KWBB began operation in January 1986, featuring secular and religious programs—including Scott, who purchased four hours every night.
 The deal with Scott also granted use of the San Bruno Mountain studio and transmitter facilities associated with the former KVOF-TV.
 In 1989, channel 38 moved to Sutro Tower, becoming the last new analog station to use the site.

+KCNS

 In May 1991, former KRON-TV anchor Jim Paymar became KWBB's general manager.
 The station changed its call sign to KCNS on June 24, 1991.
 It aired imported and locally produced shows in several Asian languages, including Chinese, Japanese, Filipino, Vietnamese and Korean.
 Based at studios in the former Hamm's Brewery, most of the local programs were produced by third parties.
 There was also home shopping programming during the day.
 While the station struggled to gain cable carriage at a time when there was no must-carry rule for local TV stations, it was able to reach agreements to produce a Cantonese-language simulcast of KRON's 6 p.m. newscast in 1992 and even several Oakland Athletics baseball games in 1993.